 Today, the most effective way to bypass the forgetting curve is with smart use of microlearning and supportive technologies.
 These technologies cut down consumption of information to bite-sized chunks and serve information in a “just-in-time” format, allowing users to access the information they need when they need it, instead of undergoing a lengthy process of familiarizing oneself with the software and having to remember the usage flows.

 This is an extrapolation of the “remember how to access the item instead of the item itself” paradigm (How Google is Changing the Way We Think) and it is essential for digital survival.

 As can be seen, emerging technologies are moving in the direction of supportive training and effective conditioning, rather than simply using the old learning and memorizing techniques.
 In today’s fast-paced technological environment, we no longer have the luxury to master new software using traditional learning methods.
 Rather than battling the natural aspects of the human brain technology allows us to outsmart and circumvent the forgetting curve to deliver the skills to new employees.

 The new approach to training is designed for modern enterprise goals: results oriented, focused on performance and targeting bottom line outcome.
 Supportive training and effective conditioning allows users to shift their learning efforts to skills that truly justify all that brain-energy.
 This includes improving sales and marketing skills, cultivating creativity in their field, increasing growth potential for the organization, and more.
 In short – save learning for what really requires learning.
 Offer supportive training and just-in-time solutions for the tools that help you get there.

-To learn more the forgetting curve, and how to mitigate its impact on learners in your training programs, click the icon below to register for his January 31 BYTE "Overcoming the Forgetting Curve: New Content Creation Paradigms."
+To learn more the forgetting curve, and how to mitigate its impact on learners in your training programs, click the title to register for, or watch the recording of, his January 31 BYTE "Overcoming the Forgetting Curve: New Content Creation Paradigms"